wp-plugins/genesis-extra-settings-transporter/readme.txt

 = What's the recommended usage of this plugin? =
 Just see plugin [description page](http://wordpress.org/extend/plugins/genesis-extra-settings-transporter/) for a typical workflow example.

+= "Genesis Simple Sidebars" plugin: Why are inpost/ inpage settings not included? = Good question, hehe :).
+Simple answer: not possible as these settings belong to the actual post meta.
+You can always import & export all posts/ pages/ custom post types via the NATIVE WORDPRESS export and import functionality.
+This applies for any inpost/ inpage/ CPT post meta settings in WordPress generally.
+All administrator users have access to "Tools" in the left-hand admin menu and could do exports and imports.

+= Why are Widget settings not included? =
+That's just not possible yet.
+Still, there is no such functionality in WordPress core as is in Genesis yet!
+However, there's a nice third-party plugin for that, to use at your own risk: ["Widget Settings Importer/Exporter"](http://wordpress.org/extend/plugins/widget-settings-importexport/)

 = Why isn't plugin/ child theme X,Y not supported? =
-I can only support plugins and child themes that use the Genesis settings API.
+I can only support plugins and child themes that make use of the WordPress/ Genesis settings API and use a settings field other than that from Genesis itself.
 Will more developers add this to their work I could add support in this helper plugin.
+It's as simple as that :).

 The way better alternative, though, is, when developers add that little hook in to the Genesis Exporter **natively**!
 In this case I might remove support here for such a plugin/ child theme, of course.

-= List of Supported Plugins =
-* Genesis Simple Hooks (free, by StudioPress)
-* Genesis Simple Sidebars (free, by StudioPress)
-* Genesis Slider (free, by StudioPress)
-* Genesis Responsive Slider (free, by StudioPress)
-* Genesis Simple Edits (free, by StudioPress)
-* Genesis Layout Extras (free, by David Decker - DECKERWEB)
-* Genesis Simple Comments (free, by Nick Croft)
-* Genesis Simple Breadcrumbs (free, by Nick Croft)
-* Genesis Responsive Header (free, by Nick Croft)
-* Genesis Grid Loop (free, by Bill Erickson)
-* Genesis Bootstrap Carousel (free, by Justin Tallant)
-* Genesis Widget Toggle (free, by Arya Prakasa)
-* Genesis Accordion (free, by Pat Ramsey)
-* Genesis Post Navigation (free, by Iniyan)
-* Genesis 404 Page (free, by Bill Erickson)
-* Genesis Design Palette (free, by Andrew Norcross)
-* Generate Box (free, by Hesham Zebida)

-= List of Supported Child Themes (free & premium) =
-* All by "Web Savvy Marketing, LLC", 19 by the time of plugin release (all premium)
-* All by "Themedy" brand (by Red Streams Consulting), 17 by the time of plugin release (1 free, other premium)
-* All by "Agent Evolution, LLC", 2 by the time of plugin release (all premium)
-* All by "GenesisAwesome" (aka Harish Dasari), 3 by the time of plugin release (all free)
-* 6 child themes by "ZigZagPress" brand: Bijou, Engrave, Showroom, Single, Solo, Vanilla (all premium)
-* "Curtail" (premium, by Thomas Griffin Media -- via studiopress.com)
-* "Genesis Sandbox" (free, by SureFireWebservice)
-* "AyoShop" v1.1+ (currently free, by AyoThemes)
-* "Dizain-01" (premium, by ThemeDizain)
-* "Radio" (free, by Greg Rickaby -- via GitHub.com)
-* "Egreen" (premium, by ThemeWolf)
+Also note, some plugins have 1 or 2 little settings included in Genesis Theme Settings, therefore THESE settings are then included in the native Genesis export file.
+So you'll already have these safe for your exports and imports as well.

+= What's up with the Prose child theme? =
+"Prose" natively includes its settings on the Genesis exporter page, so you're already hooked up!
+You can export and import all "Design Settings" at any time!

+= Some settings seem not to be included, what should I do? = Just make sure you have the very same versions of the plugins or child themes installed.
+If you have a development and live install, just make sure, both have "Genesis Simple Hooks, version 1.8.0.2" installed, to name an example. -- Reason: Sometimes setting field names could differ between different versions, or settings may be added or removed in newer/ older versions.

+= Hands down, how does it all work? =
+Just to clarify: This plugin here does NO export/ import ON ITS OWN!
+It just hooks in to the existing Genesis Exporter feature and leverages existing Genesis & WordPress functionality :).

+= Finally come on, what is supported in detail? =
+Just have look at the plugin & child theme listing:

+> #### List of Supported Plugins
+> * Genesis Simple Hooks (free, by StudioPress/Copyblogger Media LLC)
+> * Genesis Simple Sidebars (free, by StudioPress/Copyblogger Media LLC)
+> * Genesis Slider (free, by StudioPress/Copyblogger Media LLC)
+> * Genesis Responsive Slider (free, by StudioPress/Copyblogger Media LLC)
+> * Genesis Simple Edits (free, by StudioPress/Copyblogger Media LLC)
+> * Genesis Layout Extras (free, by David Decker - DECKERWEB)
+> * Genesis Simple Comments (free, by Nick Croft)
+> * Genesis Simple Breadcrumbs (free, by Nick Croft)
+> * Genesis Responsive Header (free, by Nick Croft)
+> * Genesis Grid Loop (free, by Bill Erickson)
+> * Genesis Bootstrap Carousel (free, by Justin Tallant)
+> * Genesis Widget Toggle (free, by Arya Prakasa)
+> * Genesis Accordion (free, by Pat Ramsey)
+> * Genesis Post Navigation (free, by Iniyan)
+> * Genesis 404 Page (free, by Bill Erickson)
+> * Genesis Design Palette (free, by Andrew Norcross)
+> * Generate Box (free, by Hesham Zebida)
+> * Genesis Custom Backgrounds (free, by Travis Smith)
+> * Genesis Custom Post Types Archives (free, by Travis Smith)
+> * Genesis Portfolio (free, by Travis Smith) (plugin currently in beta state!)
+> * *special bonus:* Premise, including "Member Access" module (premium, by Copyblogger Media LLC)
+>
+> #### List of Supported Child Themes (free & premium)
+> * All by "Web Savvy Marketing, LLC", 19 by the time of plugin release (all premium)
+> * All by "Themedy" brand (by Red Streams Consulting), 17 by the time of plugin release (1 free, other premium)
+> * All by "Agent Evolution, LLC", 2 by the time of plugin release (all premium)
+> * All by "GenesisAwesome" (aka Harish Dasari), 3 by the time of plugin release (all free)
+> * 7 child themes by "ZigZagPress" brand: Bijou, Engrave, Megalithe, Showroom, Single, Solo, Vanilla (all premium)
+> * "Curtail" (premium, by Thomas Griffin Media -- via studiopress.com)
+> * "Genesis Sandbox" (free, by SureFireWebservice)
+> * "AyoShop" v1.1+ (currently free, by AyoThemes)
+> * "Dizain-01" (premium, by ThemeDizain)
+> * "Radio" (free, by Greg Rickaby -- via GitHub.com)
+> * "Egreen" (premium, by ThemeWolf)
+> * "Bigg" (free, by OD - OpenDesigns.org)

 == Screenshots ==